Azure/KAN/docs/tutorial/Create-a-custom-model.md

-# How-to guide: Create a custom model using SYMPHONY Portal
+# How-to guide: Create a custom model using KAN Portal

 ## Overview